U.S. Army Garrison Bavaria: Hohenfels

-The Hohenfels Training Area (HTA) is named after the market town of Hohenfels.
+The Hohenfels Training Area (HTA) is named after the town of Hohenfels.
 The German Army founded the training area in Hohenfels in 1938.
 In 1951, it became a U.S. Forces training area and was used primarily by U.S. Forces.
 In 1988, Hohenfels Training Area became the home of the Combat Manoeuvre Training Center (CMTC), with the mission to provide realistic force-on-force combined arms training exercises for the U.S. Army Europe and 7th Army's manoeuvre battalion task forces.
 Combat Manoeuvre Training Center was transformed and officially named the Joint Multinational Readiness Center in December 2005.
 It is the largest U.S. Army Europe manoeuvre training area.
 In May 2014, U.S. Army Garrison Hohenfels became a U.S. Army Garrison Bavaria community.

 Garmisch

 The Garmisch Military Post and Garmisch Recreation Center, which operated a variety of hotels and outdoor sports facilities, were established in 1946 and based in the installations of the German Army's 1st Mountain Division.
 In 1947, Garmisch became home to the U.S. Army Russian Institute and in 1953 the NATO School opened its doors in nearby Oberammergau cementing the community's role as a center for both military education and U.S. Forces Recreation over the past 68 years.
 In 1993 the U.S. Army Russian Institute was replaced by the George C. Marshall European Center for Security Studies, and by 2004, all Armed Forces Recreation Center Hotel operations had been consolidated into the Edelweiss Lodge and Resort.
 Today, the George C. Marshall Center and NATO School provide essential forums for international military diplomacy, education and cooperation, while the Edelweiss Lodge and Resort has become the focal point for armed forces recreation in Europe.
 In July 2012, the support elements that had evolved over 68 years to become U.S. Army Garrison Garmisch inactivated, and Garmisch became a U.S. Army Garrison Bavaria community.